-The station also broadcasts content from American Public Media and is affiliated with Public Radio, and the National Public Radio.
+The station also broadcasts content from American Public Media and is affiliated with Public Radio and National Public Radio.

 9. WFCC-FM 107.5 FM

-Running in Massachusetts, this is a station with a more classical air, designed to give listeners a taste of their favorite music from years gone by.
+Running in Massachusetts, this station has a more classical air, designed to give listeners a taste of their favorite independent music from years ago.

 8. KXRY 107.1 FM

-The broadcast license for KXRY is owned by Common Frequency LLC, and the station has more than 70 different disc jockeys – most of which broadcast live.
+Common Frequency LLC owns the broadcast license for KXRY, and the station has more than 70 different disc jockeys – most of which broadcast live.